A love letter to Cuba and La Vigia

 ________________________________________

 Many thanks to Lynn Farmer, poet, photographer, friend, for the use of her photos from Matanzas, Cuba, and Ediciones Vigia.
-Lynn, you are one of the people who is a lamp in the darkness, una vigia de verdad.
+Lynn, you are a lamp in the darkness, una vigia de verdad.

-*I am writing from memory what I was told more than twenty years ago about the founding of Ediciones Vigia.
+*More than twenty years ago, I heard the story of the founding of Ediciones Vigia.
+I am writing from memory.
 And—okay, I confess, I’m embellishing what little I know.
-For a more complete (and accurate!) history—accompanied by gorgeous photos of some of the over 500 books they created—visit https://vigia.missouri.edu.
+For a more complete (and accurate!) history—accompanied by gorgeous photos of some of the over 500 books they have created—visit https://vigia.missouri.edu.